Phone Number: 01388 537 505

 - Dogs welcome.

-- Please visit the Killhope website for opening times and prices.
+- Please check the Killhope - The North of England Lead Mining Museum website for opening hours.

 Before you start your journey to Killhope - The North of England Lead Mining Museum for your day out, we recommend that you check their website or contact them to confirm opening times and admission prices.